Water Pistols Pattern Design

 As the design progressed, I wanted to be able to re-colour the pistols quicker.
 So instead of using six different opacities of the same hue, I changed each one to six different opacities of white instead.
 By adding a layer behind of the entire water pistol I could easily alter the colour quicker.

 I experimented with adding a drop shadow generated by Illustrator, but it looked old fashioned so instead I used the background shape moved slightly.
 Then making it 20% black.
-So would take on the effect of the background.
+So it would take on the effect of the background.